AnilWijesinghe/Save-The-Children-Test/README.md

 ## Description

-This project has two java REST API services.
-One REST API is to take users information and then encrypt and store that information.
+Two Java REST API services have been built in this project.
+One REST API is to take users information and then encrypt that information and store.
 The other REST API is for retreiving decrypted user information.

 #### Technologies